thlorenz/module-driven-development/notes.md

 - modularity and why it is important
 - convince you of this by showing theoretical and practical benefits

-  ## theoretical ones taken from a book I read recently
+- theoretical ones taken from a book I read recently

-  ## Practical

-  ### Community
-  - collaboration
-  - bug fixes
-  - improved reuse
+- enables collaboration, bug fixes, easier reuse (smaller features)
-  ### Your own projects
 - use replpad as an example

 # 1
 - 10 year old book, more relevant than ever READ IT!